endersonmaia/cv/README.md

 ---

-**Conselheiro de Tecnologia, Sócio-Propietário**, Markaviva, *2007 - October 2011*
+**Tech Advisor, Partner**, Markaviva TV, *2007 - October 2011*

 digital-singage, out-of-home-digital-media

-Acting as a Technology Consultant about Digital Signage, Mobile Marketing and related technologies at the Interactive Publicity Market.
+Acting as a Tech Advisor about Digital Signage, Mobile Marketing and related technologies at the Interactive Publicity Market.
 Implemented the operations process for the points-of-presence of all the Digital Signage network.

 ---